InfinitySurface/AWSCloudFormation/README.md

 ### Flowchart

-Below is a flowchart that represents the dummy application we will be deploying from the .yaml files.
+Below is a flowchart that represents the dummy application we will be deploying on CloudFormation from the .yaml files.

 ![CloudFormation Flowchart (1)](https://user-images.githubusercontent.com/98137377/159145487-fe0ee9cf-fa55-4620-97ca-3aab776be2ac.png)

 </p>
 <p align = "center">
 Flow Chart Built with LucidChart